mindspore-ai/docs/tutorials/source_en/dataset/cache.md

     ![cache on leaf pipeline](./images/cache_dataset.png)

-- Cache the data processed by argumentation.
+- Cache the data processed by augmentation.

     You can also use the cache in the `map` operation.
-The data processed by argumentation (such as image cropping or resizing) is directly cached, avoiding repeated data argumentation operations and reducing unnecessary computations.
+The data processed by augmentation (such as image cropping or resizing) is directly cached, avoiding repeated data augmentation operations and reducing unnecessary computations.

     ![cache on map pipeline](./images/cache_processed_data.png)